The Class Actions Law Review: United Kingdom - Scotland

-With regard to the first phase, there may only be one representative party to the proceedings.18 A group, for the purposes of the 2018 Act and the Rules, comprises two or more 'persons' who each have a separate claim in the subject matter of the group proceedings.19 The 2018 Act allows for both the representative party and the represented persons to be either natural or legal persons (e.g., corporations).20 Significantly, unlike some collective redress procedures in other jurisdictions, this means that the group procedure is not restricted to consumer claims and so could also be used, for example, on behalf of small and medium-sized enterprises.
+With regard to the first phase, there may only be one representative party to the proceedings.22 A group, for the purposes of the 2018 Act and the Rules, comprises two or more 'persons' who each have a separate claim in the subject matter of the group proceedings.23

-The court will authorise a proposed representative 'only where the applicant has satisfied [the court] that the applicant is a suitable person who can act in that capacity should such authorisation be given'.21
+The court will authorise a proposed representative 'only where the applicant has satisfied [the court] that the applicant is a suitable person who can act in that capacity should such authorisation be given'.24

-With regard to the second phase of the certification process, permission must be granted by the court before group proceedings can be initiated.23 The Rules set out four situations in which the court may refuse permission.24 These circumstances collectively require the application of a commonality test, a merits assessment, and a superiority test.
+With regard to the second phase of the certification process, permission must be granted by the court before group proceedings can be brought.29 The Rules set out four situations in which the court may refuse permission.30 These circumstances collectively require the application of a commonality test, merits assessments and a superiority test.

 The Commonality Test is a typical feature of class action mechanisms.
 The notification obligation, however, is not a criterion commonly imposed in opt-in regimes and may present significant logistical challenges for coalescing groups, depending on how strictly the courts interpret this provision.